-This project will advance the RV-DW method and lead to integration of the RV-DW sensor in DW production and DW wafering process.
+This project will advance the RV-DW method and lead to the integration of the RV-DW sensor in DW production and DW wafering process.
 The RV-DW sensor is compatible with commercial silicon wafering tools with regards to throughput and sensitivity.
 “Commercialization of in-line RV-DW sensor will expand a product line of tools developed by Ultrasonic” – said Sergei Ostapenko, UST’s founder and CEO.

 UST is excited to continue its partnership with DOE and to help the solar industry in reducing PV production costs.

-The research will be performed by a research team led by Ultrasonic Technologies and will also include University of Central Florida and Niabraze Corporation.
+The research will be performed by a research team led by Ultrasonic Technologies and will also include the University of Central Florida and Niabraze Corporation.

 About the SunShot Initiative

 The U.S. Department of Energy SunShot Initiative is a collaborative national effort that aggressively drives innovation to make solar energy fully cost-competitive with traditional energy sources before the end of the decade.
 Through SunShot, DOE supports efforts by private companies, academia, and national laboratories to drive down the cost of solar electricity to $0.06 per kilowatt-hour.
 Learn more at https://www.energy.gov/sunshot.

 About Ultrasonic Technologies